-A: We’re different than most moving companies whose sales reps pass clients on to a customer service team after the move is booked.
-Our sales team sticks with you through the whole process: They are your single point of contact before, during and after the move.
-Your rep is a resource for all moving questions, and he or she will check in with you on moving day(s) by phone or in person to make sure you are completely satisfied with our service.
+A: We’re different than most moving companies whose sales reps pass clients onto a customer service team after the move is booked.
+Our representative works with you through the whole process: They are your single point of contact before, during and after the move.
+Your rep is a resource for all questions, and he or she will check in with you on moving day(s) by phone or in person, to make sure you are completely satisfied with our service.

 Q: I reviewed my inventory list and some cartons are labeled PBO and others say CP.
 What does this mean?

 A: PBO indicates a Packed By Owner box.
 CP is Carrier Packed, which means All America Moving & Storage packs the box for you.
 This designation is important because we do not always know the contents of PBO cartons, and Valuation coverage does not apply to those boxes in the same way as CP cartons.

 Q: What is Valuation Coverage?

 A: Valuation is transit coverage for your belongings provided by a moving company.
 But it is not insurance - it is the limit of mover's liability for loss of or damage to your goods while they are in your movers' custody.